 Design patents are useful only in a few cases.
 Why?
 If the infringer changes the look of the product so that it does not look like what is shown in the design patent, then there is no design patent infringement.
 The following is a non-exhaustive list of situations where a design patent might be useful.

 Situation 1: To block the importation of overseas manufacturer overruns

 Design patents are useful for blocking the sale of counterfeits, the importation of overrun (i.e., excess production), or reject products that have been manufactured overseas for the inventor.
 These imports will be identical to the drawings in the design patent, and if imported into the United States, they may be blocked by Customs.
 If these products do enter into the United States, the importers, distributors, users, and manufacturers may be sued for infringement.

 Design patents are also useful for products sold in sets (e.g., furniture) because buyers must purchase products that look like the original product to maintain the complete sets.
 By obtaining a patent on these types of products, you can block others from selling products that look like your product covered in the design patent.

 Situation 3: Large market leaders

 Design patents may also be useful for large manufacturers.
-For example, Apple, Inc. obtained several design patents for various parts of the iPhone including the housing and the arrangement of the icons on the display.
+For example, Apple, Inc. obtained several design patents for various parts of the iPhone, including the housing and the arrangement of the icons on the phone’s screen.